mjbradvica/MediatorBuddy/README.md

 While MediatorBuddy has nothing it needs to register with the dependency injection framework, it does need to turn off the default model state filter.

-For convenience pass your MediatR configuration setup and MediatorBuddy will setup MediatR in the same call.
+For convenience, pass your MediatR configuration setup, and MediatorBuddy will set up MediatR in the same call.

 ```csharp
 public class Program